 The increased time together may offer an opportunity to talk about the uncertainties in the future.
 Fights can occur because of this, such as hesitancy to have another child, wanting to move or an inability to be promoted in the workplace.
 Job loss due to Coronavirus may also give the individual the opportunity to assess what career they really want, which may be a change that a partner who was invested in their previous career goal finds hard to accept.
 Partners may also feel unmotivated, or have low self-esteem if their job is lost due to Coronavirus, which is only elevated by financial stress.
 This stress may be passed on through unnecessary fights or result in a lack of communication.

 What Can New Vision Psychology Do For You?

 If you are experiencing relationship stress, having a professional psychologist as a neutral facilitator can help get your relationship back on track (or at least reopen closed and/or damaged channels of communication between you and your significant other).

-If you are unable to leave the house due to health reasons, a relationships psychologist can be available to you by video communication.
+If you are unable to leave the house due to health reasons, a relationships psychologist can be available to you by remote communication.